 One of the key pillars of the Scrum framework is ‘transparency’.
 For managing the Product Backlog, this means that it should be visible for the Scrum Team and stakeholders what the order is and in what stage of readiness a particular item is.
 The image below shows an example of a Product Backlog Kanban board.

 Typically a Product Backlog item goes through three refinement meetings before it is considered to be in a ready state.
 First, when a stakeholder comes with an idea or wish, the team would roughly estimate the size of the item.
 A very fast way to do this is by 't-shirt sizing'.
 Nobody knows the exact size of a small sized t-shirt but everybody has an idea about the relative difference in size between a small and medium sized shirt.
 It is the first input for a Product Owner to get an idea on the effort involved in realizing the item.
 The second part is to assign story points to the item but again in a quick and dirty way.
 The format often used is Magic estimation or Silent estimation.
 This is estimating effort without having long and in depth discussions on the item.
-The final stage before an item is considered to be ready by a Development Team is to do planning poker.
+The final stage before an item is considered to be ready by the Developers is to do planning poker.
 This is a frequently used technique for estimating items.
 This technique is time consuming so preferably you would only apply this for items you actually want to be realized and based on previous estimation you have considered to be valuable enough to spend the effort.

 Hopefully, this post has provided you with some ways of improving the efficiency and effectiveness of Product Backlog refinement.
 In the next blog, which will be posted next week, I will explain what typically happens when you set up a meeting to refine a Product Backlog item.